John Silvanus Davis: Translation of The Book of Mormon and Doctrine and Covenants

-In his introduction to the Welsh edition of the Book of Mormon, Davis said the translation was the "best that could be done under disadvantages which the majority of translators do not labor under," and that he sought "perspicuity and plain language" more than "any kind of adornment."
-The disadvantages he talked about could have been the lack of printing experience among the Saints or the cramped conditions of the printing press, which was in his house on John's Street in Georgetown, Merthyr Tydfil.
+In his introduction to the Welsh edition of the Book of Mormon, Davis said the translation was the "best that could be done under disadvantages which the majority of translators do not labor under", and that he sought "perspicuity and plain language" more than "any kind of adornment".
+The disadvantages he talked about could have been the lack of printing experience among LDS adherents or the cramped conditions of the printing press, which was in his house on John's Street in Georgetown, Merthyr Tydfil.

-John sent a copy of the Llyfr Mormon to the editor of the Baptist periodical Seren Gomer for review.
+Davis sent a copy of Llyfr Mormon to the editor of the Baptist periodical Seren Gomer for review.
 The editor said it was "so perfect a translation" but that Davis had wasted valuable time on something as "worthless a work as the Book of Mormon."
 The parts were then published and sold all in under one year.
-The first copy, bound in Moroccan leather, was taken to Brigham Young in Utah by emigrating Welsh elders.

-Davis's translation is the only Welsh version of the Book of Mormon.
+The first copy, which was bound in Moroccan leather, was taken to Brigham Young in Utah by emigrating Welsh elders.
+Davis's translation of Book of Mormon is the only Welsh version of the text.
 It is also the only translation in a Celtic language.